Meteor-Community-Packages/Meteor-CollectionFS/README.md

 cfs-filesystem
 =========================

-NOTE: This branch is under active development right now (2014-2-10).
+NOTE: This package is under active development right now (2014-2-20).
 It has bugs and the API may continue to change.
 Please help test it and fix bugs, but don't use in production yet.